 Israel signed the Ramsar Convention (formally, the Convention on Wetlands of International Importance, especially as Waterfowl Habitat) in 1997.
 Today there are two Ramsar sites in Israel, they are: Hula and Ein Afek.

 In springs, swamp and ponds rich fauna exist.
 There are many spices of insects, several species of crabs, fish, and turtles.
 And if I mentioned turtles, here is a common swamp turtle:

 There are also many catfish:

 The catfish are quite big, most of them grow to 1.5 meters long and 30 kg weight.
 The biggest caught catfish was almost 3 meters long and weighed 88 kg.

-Catfish has a big respiratory system which allows them to survive for a long time out of the water and it also allows them to live in dull water.
+Catfish has a large respiratory system which allows them to survive for a long time out of the water, and it also allows them to live in dull water.

 Catfish are eatable, but not kosher.
 Thus, there is no demand for them in Israel.

 When I think of raptors I tend to think of individuals.
 I do not think about birds of prey as groups.
 But, to every rule there is an exclusion:

 On the trees next to the reserve, a big pack of black kites rested and from time to time they sprang into the air.
 There were probably several thousands of them.
 Here is one of them:

 those who said coypu (a.k.a. nutria) are correct.